nsaftarli/Shapes/README.md

 # Shapes
 Basic diagramming program in Java.
-Done as coursework for Computer Science II
+Done as coursework for Computer Science II.
+GraphElement.java was given by the professor.
+Everything else was coded by me.

-Nariman Saftarli, 500615448

 What works: